Domaine Borgeot, Santenay Rouge `Vieilles Vignes`

 Vinification

-The grapes are hand harvested and sorted before being destemmed.
+The grapes were carefully hand harvested so no sorting was necessary at the winery.
 The vinification process is a blend of traditional Burgundian and modern techniques.
 The grapes are cooled before fermentation, which takes place in open vats for 14 to 18 days.
-Pigeage and pump overs take place daily.
-After fermentation, the wine is aged for 11 months - 15% in new oak barrels and 85% in 1 to 5-year old barrels.
-The wine was bottled at the Domaine at the end of August.
+Pigéage and pump overs take place daily.
+After fermentation, the wine is aged for 11 months - 20% in new oak barrels and 60% in one to five-year-old barrels, and 20% in tank.
+The wine was bottled at the domaine at the end of August.

 Tasting Notes & Technical Details

 Bright ruby in colour.
-On the nose the wine has notes of ripe cherry, raspberry and blackberry.
-The palate continues the fruit qualities with additional hints of spice and toast from the time in oak.
-The wine is medium bodied, with lively acidity and fine tannins.
+On the nose the wine has notes of ripe cherry, raspberry and blackberry married with hints of spice and toast from the time in oak.
+On the palate, the wine is medium bodied, with lively acidity, fine tannins and a lingering finish.

 Alcohol (ABV)